k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 This article describes how to scale Fabric cluster on-prem, within bare-metal or virtual machine environments.
 Read [here]() about scaling methodology for Kubernetes deployment.

-> Note: Scaling guidelines for Fabric's accompanying components, like Cassandra, is not included in this article scope and shall be applied according to their methodologies.
+> Note: Scaling guidelines for Fabric's accompanying components, like Cassandra, are not included in this article scope and shall be applied according to their methodologies.